-Ronto Roasters in Hollywood Studios allows you to dine low-carb on the planet Batuu (that’s Star Wars: Galaxy’s Edge in Hollywood Studios)!
-The Nuna Turkey Jerky is an option here for a snack.
-And the cast members are accustomed to making the signature item — the Ronto Wrap — without the pita wrap upon request!
+Ronto Roasters (in Star Wars: Galaxy’s Edge in Disney’s Hollywood Studios) The cast members are accustomed to making the signature item — the Ronto Wrap — without the pita wrap upon request!

 Sunshine Seasons in EPCOT offers options like grilled salmon and roasted chicken, but you’ll want to be sure to hold the sauces and seek out stations with sides that will work for you.